Volcano Triathlon

 Argentine athlete dies during half Ironman in Chile

-The Argentine athlete Iván Páez died on the 15th after a cardiorespiratory arrest that he suffered in the middle of the competition while completing the 90 kilometers of cycling in the International Triathlon or Ironman in the Chilean city of Pucón, in the south of the country.
+The Argentine athlete Iván Páez died on the 15th after a cardiorespiratory arrest that he suffered in the middle of the competition while completing the 90 kilometers of cycling in the International Triathlon or Ironman from the Chilean city of Pucón, in the south of the country.

 Button back to top